mcneel/compute.rhino3d.appserver/docs/clientcode.md

 ## Client code

+Please review the [example code](/example) we include in this repository.

 To solve a GH definition you need to pass the definition name and input values to the appserver:

 ```javascript